AI Manifesto

 What I'm doing

-What I'm choosing to do in the face of the AI wave:
+What I'm choosing to do in the face of the AI tech wave:

 Seriously limiting or eliminating my use of AI for anything related to judgment, validation, etc.